buchlausa/buchla_doc/README.md

 If you clone this repo and push some changes, you'll need to publish or deploy the site to git hub pages.

 Use the [Docusaurus guide](https://docusaurus.io/docs/deployment#deploying-to-github-pages) to learn how to deploy to GitHub Pages.

+# Customize
+Here's a [nice tool](https://docusaurus.io/docs/styling-layout) for setting up the colors in CSS.